NoCode-NoLife/Sabine/README.md

 so you only need to install a MySQL-compatible server.
 On Linux and macOS, you will need to install the SDK as well.

-For more detailed instructions, please refer to our beginner guide found in the docs folder, at `docs/beginner_guide.md`.

 Installation
 -----------------------------------------------------------------------------